lukaf/security_monkey/docs/quickstart1.rst

 **Note**

-On RHEL based distributions for below to work current user should be in the `wheel` group, `wheel` group should be enabled in sudoers and postgresql has to be initialized and started.
+On `Amazon Linux <https://aws.amazon.com/amazon-linux-ami/>`_ for below to work current user should be in the `wheel` group, `wheel` group should be enabled in sudoers and postgresql has to be initialized and started.

 .. code-block:: sh